lat9/options_stock_support/pages/posm_notifications.md

 #### `NOTIFY_POSM_SET_INSTRUCTIONS`

-Issued after the rendering of the tool's instructions..
-Watching observers are expected to fill this array with additional headings to encompass the additional columns that were registered in the `POSM_START_HTML_OUTPUT` notification!
+Issued after the rendering of the tool's instructions, enabling a POSM extension to include its instructions on the screen.

-The `$additional_instructions` array is a numerically-indexed array, with each array element containing string to be output as a single, full-width, table row.

 ##### Parameters

 `$p2`: A reference to the `$additional_instructions` array (initialized as an empty array).

+The `$additional_instructions` array is a numerically-indexed array, with each array element containing string to be output as a single, full-width, table row.

 #### `POSM_LOWER_HEADING_INSERT` (legacy)